 Abstract-During the last ten years or so, diffusion tensor imaging has been used in both research and clinical medical applications.
 In order to construct the diffusion tensor images, a large set of direction sensitive MRI acquisitions are required.
-These acquisitions in general have a lower signal-to-noise ratio than conventional MRI acquisitions.
+These acquisitions in general have a lower signal-tonoise ratio than conventional MRI acquisitions.
 In this paper we discuss computationally effective algorithms for noise removal for DTI using the framework of 3D shape-adaptive discrete cosine transform.
+We use local polynomial approximations for the selection of homogeneous regions in the DTI data.
+These regions are transformed to the frequency domain by a modified discrete cosine transform.
+In the frequency domain the noise is removed by thresholding.
+We perform numerical experiments on 3D synthetical MRI and DTI data as well as real 3D DTI brain data from a healthy volunteer.
+The experiments indicates good performance compared to current state-of-the-art methods.
+The proposed method is well suited for parallelization and could thus dramatically improve the computation speed of denoising schemes for large scale 3D MRI and DTI.